 That’s it!
 You can put it in an envelope or just hand it to anyone who can use a little extra coffee in their life!

-Here are some free printable directions too.
+Here are some free printable directions on the coffee cup gift holder too.
 If you liked this tutorial, I’d love if you could give it a star rating below!

 See the post to download the free gift card holder template PDF and/or the free SVG file.